VoliJS/NestedTypes/README.md

 Model's native properties
 -------------------------
+Fotget 'get'.
 For any model attributes mentioned in 'defaults', use

 ```javascript
 model.first = model.second;